learningequality/kolibri-docs/docs/tutorials/rpi.rst

 Updating the firmware
 ---------------------

 Run ``sudo rpi-update`` to update the firmware.
-Nothing in this howto necessitates this, but it's always recommended because hardware issues may be solved over time and performance improved.
+Nothing in this tutorial necessitates this, but it's always recommended because hardware issues may be solved over time and performance improved.
 You cannot replicate this by copying MicroSD cards, you would have to repeat this step for every new Raspberry Pi device that you are installing.

 General system configuration
 ----------------------------